netidx/netidx/README.md

 it's advised to stick to primitives and express structure with muliple published values in a hierarchy, since this makes your system more discoverable, and is also quite efficient.

+In the case where you publish values in a regular structure you can use netidx browser to view them together as a table.

+[netidx-browser]: netidx-browser.webm

 In many environments it would be completely nuts to build a system like this without security, whereas in others it's not necessary